AntonioVitiello/xyz-reader/README.md

 App conforms to common standards found in the Android Nanodegree General Project Guidelines.

 App utilizes stable release versions of all libraries, Gradle, and Android Studio.

+Udacity Honor Code
+ I affirm that I have read Udacity’s definition of plagiarism, and that this submission is my own work.

+ I have correctly attributed all content obtained from other sources, such as websites, books, forums, blogs, GitHub repos, etc.

+ I understand that Udacity actively checks submissions for plagiarism and that failure to adhere to the Udacity Honor Code may result in the cancellation of my enrollment.